PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 question to ask is ***how can I add the text-based values for labels so they become part of the dataset definition?***

-The idea behind the **Localized Labels** table is pretty simple.
+The idea behind the **Localized Labels** table isn’t all that complicated.
 Power BI supports tracking translations for dataset objects.
 Therefore, you create a special table in the dataset and add a measure for each report label.
 Once you have created a measure for each report label, you can just let Power BI store and manage report label translations in the exact same way that it does for metadata translations.

 Translations Builder provides commands to create the **Localized Labels** table and to add a measure each time you add a report label.